vuex-orm/vuex-orm/docs/model/mutators.md

 // JOHN DOE
 ```

-Note that if you have mutator defined at the 2nd argument of the `attr`, and also have mutators method with the same field name, the mutator at `attr` takes the president.
+Note that if you have mutator defined at the 2nd argument of the `attr`, and also have mutators method with the same field name, the mutator at `attr` takes the precedent.